ashad12/DL-CNN-DogBreed/README.md

 ### Step 1:
 [Haar feature-based cascade classifiers](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html) is used with OpenCV to find human faces in image files.
-If a human face is detected the classifier outputs the location of the square encompass the face in terms of (x,y,w,h), where (x,y) is the coordinate of the bottom left corner of the square and (w,h) are the width and height of the square.
+If a human face is detected the classifier outputs the location of the square encompassing the face in terms of (x,y,w,h), where (x,y) is the coordinate of the bottom left corner of the square and (w,h) are the width and height of the square.

 NB: This step could potentially be improved by trying different face detection algorithm.

+### Step 2:
+vgg16 pretrained model is used to find dogs in pictures. the model returns values 151-268 if a dog is detected.